 Forms of Calcium Deposits

 Calcium carbonate is the most common form of scaling.
 It’s usually found in shallow areas of the pool and can be removed fairly easily with a scrub brush or acid wash.
 Calcium silicate, on the other hand, takes much longer to form and can build up in pipes and other hard-to-reach areas.
-In these cases, it may be necessary to hire a professional to safely remove the deposits.
+For a complete guide to pool tile cleaning, it may be necessary to hire a professional to safely remove these deposits when they occur in difficult-to-reach spots.

 If you want to determine the type of scaling you have, one simple test is to drop a few drops of muriatic acid onto the scaling.
 If it immediately fizzes and bubbles, then it’s calcium carbonate.
 If not, then it’s likely calcium silicate.